minasvisual/openGoogle/README.md

+# OpenGoogle
-# OpenGoogle (Based on openGoogle by https://github.com/ccoenraets/openGoogle)
+(Based from openFB by https://github.com/ccoenraets/openFB)

 openGoogle is a Micro-Library for Google integration in JavaScript apps running in the browser and in Cordova.